flowground/amazonaws-com-chime-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### BatchUnsuspendUser
-### <p>Removes the suspension from up to 50 previously suspended users for the specified Amazon Chime <code>EnterpriseLWA</code> account.
+<blockquote><p>Removes the suspension from up to 50 previously suspended users for the specified Amazon Chime <code>EnterpriseLWA</code> account.
 Only users on <code>EnterpriseLWA</code> accounts can be unsuspended using this action.
 For more information about different account types, see <a href="https://docs.aws.amazon.com/chime/latest/ag/manage-chime-account.html">Managing Your Amazon Chime Accounts</a> in the <i>Amazon Chime Administration Guide</i>.</p> <p>Previously suspended users who are unsuspended using this action are returned to <code>Registered</code> status.
-Users who are not previously suspended are ignored.</p>
+Users who are not previously suspended are ignored.</p></blockquote>

 #### Input Parameters
 * `operation` - _required_